BHS Course Catalog

 Level: Senior Elective

-This examination of history reviews the major historical developments from the experiences of indigenous peoples, the colonial regimes and nation-building, the Civil War, Reconstruction and Western conquest, the rise of industrial capitalism, and American ascendance as a global power, the Cold War, and concludes with contemporary American society.
-This course employs social and cultural history, as well as the more traditional political and economic approaches.
+This examination of history reviews the major historical developments from the experiences of indigenous peoples, the colonial regimes and nation building, the Civil War, Reconstruction, western conquest, the rise of industrial capitalism, American ascendance as a global power, the Cold War, and concludes with contemporary American society.
+The course employs social and cultural history, as well as the more traditional political and economic approaches.
+The course is based on student inquiry and a lab approach that develops research and critical claim skills.
 Students who successfully complete this course will be eligible to earn both high school and college credit.
 This course is the equivalent of HIS 121 & 122 at Waubonsee Community College.
 Students and parents should confer with their potential college choices about the transferability of this course.

 Sociology (1 term, .5 credit)